diksh04/Portfolio/README.md

-<h3>This is my Portfolio Website which consists of my experiences, coding profile, projects and contact me section</h3>
+<h3>This is my Portfolio Website which consists of my experience, coding profile, projects and contact me section</h3>

 Technologies used: React + Vite, formspree for email sending

-Here below,the implementation of my Portfolio website
+Here below, the implementation of my Portfolio website

 <img width="960" alt="image" src="https://github.com/diksh04/Portfolio/assets/84238934/7ec8a645-6eb2-48d6-a2c9-fa5074125ea3">